kmlawson/history-of-history-in-east-asia/seminars.md

 - White, Hayden *Metahistory: The Historical Imagination in Nineteenth-Century Europe*
 - Wolf, Eric *Europe and the People Without History*

-### Preparation

-1. The East Asia related chapters of the *Oxford History* are written by many of the key authors writing on historiography for the region in the English language.
-We will meet many of these authors again in future weeks.
-If you read these chapters well, which almost all have great suggestions for further reading, and engage with a wide range of scholarship through the footnotes, they should provide you with a few early ideas for your long essay project.
-Please come to the seminar having reflected on this reading not only for understanding, but ask yourself what issues, time period, texts, or historians spark your interest for possible long essay directions.
-Make note of the some of the suggested readings from the chapters that most interest you.

-2. Scan over the list of texts at the end of this handbook and make a list of books that are in your topics of interest.
-Check on their online availability through the university library, or if necessary, their availability for purchase if you think they will be of central importance to your project.

 \pagebreak

 ## Week 2 - The Spring and Autumn Annals and its Commentaries